cyipt/popupCycleways/article.md

 # FINDINGS

 The results of the method are summarised in Figure
-<a href="#fig:res">5</a> and Table 2.
-We have found that analysis of
+<a href="#fig:res">5</a> (see [here](https://rpubs.com/anon-user/612999)
-open transport network data, alongside careful selection of parameters, can generate plausible results for the prioritisation of pop-up cycle infrastructure.
-Reducing the 85,000 road segments for Leeds down to candidate segments with more than 1 lane near key destinations that can be visualised in an interactive map can has great potential to support policy-makers, especially when decisions need to be made fast.
+for interactive version) and Table 2.
+We found that analysis of open transport network data, alongside careful selection of parameters, can generate plausible results for the prioritisation of pop-up cycle infrastructure.
+Reducing the 85,000 road segments for Leeds down to a handful of candidate segments with more than 1 lane near key destinations has great potential to support policy-makers, especially when decisions need to be made fast.

 <div class="figure">